Strapontin/PeriodicElementsCollection/README.md

 In order for the application to work as intended, the subscription contract needs to own enough LINK to start a VRF request.
 In order to incentivize users to fund LINKs to the contract, they would earn cards/packs for doing so.
 The amount of the reward should depend on the amount of LINK transfered.

+# Improving ideas for this project
+- Reduce Chainlink's gas consumption when calling `fulfillRandomWords`.
+Just store the array of randomWords with the requestId and the state of the request.
+The users can mint their elements after.

 # Foundry Doc

 ## Foundry